filipaarmoreira/dna-sequence-ml-bacteriophages/README.md

 # Leveraging DNA Sequence Representations to Enhance Machine Learning Models: A Case Study on Bacteriophages

 This repository contains the code developed as part of a Master's degree project in Bioinformatics at the University of Minho, under the supervision of Professors Fernanda Vieira and Miguel Rocha.
-The project focuses on benchmarking DNA sequence representation strategies for bacteriophage lifecycle prediction (lytic vs. lysogenic classification).
+The project focuses on benchmarking DNA sequence representation strategies for bacteriophage lifecycle prediction.

 ## Project Overview